danthorpe/swift-networking/README.md

 let (value, response) = try await networkClient.value(request)
 ```

-While this work okay, it's a bit fiddly having to create seemingly two request values.
+While this works okay, it's a bit fiddly having to create seemingly two request values.
 Instead, it is recommended to use a constrained extension on the `Request` type.

 ```swift
 extension Request where Body == MyExpectedBody {